strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/get-ready/network.md

 ## Proxy configuration

 Microsoft Managed Desktop is a cloud-managed service.
 There is a set of endpoints that the Microsoft Managed Desktop services needs to be able to reach.
-Most customers will set up a proxy or firewall to only allow network traffic from specific domains for security reasons.
+When customers set up a proxy or firewall, they only allow network traffic from specific domains for security reasons.
 This section lists the endpoints that need to be allowed.

 ### Proxy requirement